Skip to main content

 Two different problems, two different hardware sets

-These facilities mix populations and risk profiles, so the building is zoned:
+These facilities mix populations and risk profiles, so the building has to be zoned:

 • Anti-ligature zone (behavioral patient rooms, bathrooms, seclusion, at-risk areas): ligature-resistant levers, pulls, hinges, and closers that present no attachment point.